 The rule of uninitiated men underlies all of modernity’s ills.
 But this story is slowly changing, and in offering our gifts to the world, we can facilitate its renewal.
 The elders say that there is still time to make all decisions with the wellbeing of the next seven generations in mind.
 This kind of thinking must be our guide, instead of either falling into depression or blissing out.

 We are called to attend the funeral of patriarchy, to mourn the dying King who is nothing other than who we thought we were.
-Only then can we celebrate his rebirth in equal consort with his Queen.
+Only then can we celebrate his rebirth in equal consort with his Queen, who is the Earth itself.

 There is yet another meaning to “endings.”
 Seen from the detached perspective of the mystic, from the inspired eye of the poet and even from the cyclic movements of our lungs, each moment expresses both birth and death, each of which is an essential aspect of life… breathe out the end of time, breathe in rebirth.
 Start again, continue.
 Then think about imaginal cells again as you read this poem by Kim Rosen: